 We believe in developing local talent to assume management positions.
-As of 31 December 2020, 100% of senior management across our business segments are local.
+As of 31 December 2021, 100% of senior management across our business segments is local.

-Compliance with Applicable Employment Laws & Regulations
+Compliance with Employment Laws & Regulation

 During the period under review, there were no incidents of non-compliance with the applicable employment laws and legislations which include amongst others, those set out in Table 2 below.